hwmrocker/blog/_posts/2013-01-05-python-boolean-value-of-an-object.md

 comments: false
 categories:
  - programming
- - Python
+ - python
- - Python 2
+ - python 2
 ---
 This is helpfull if want to use Mock-objects in Case an Object is not available, but still want to know if a real object is available or not.
 I found the [solution][link] at [stackoverflow][link].